-Divorced parents, family lawyers greet proposed Divorce Act updates with cautious optimism | CBC News
+'It would have saved me thousands in legal fees': Parents, family lawyers weigh in on Divorce Act changes | CBC News

 Hilary Linton, a Toronto family lawyer now practising full time as a mediator and arbitrator, said the bill "is bringing divorce law in Canada up to speed with what's already happening under provincial law."

-For example, Linton said, lawyers in Ontario have turned to the province's Children's Law Reform Act for guidance on establishing the best interests of the child because the federal act didn't provide that sort of guidance.
+For example, Linton said, lawyers in Ontario have turned to the Children's Law Reform Act for guidance on establishing the best interests of the child because the federal act doesn't provide it.

 "The Divorce Act has now become a very articulate and even eloquent piece of legislation that's written for the people to whom it applies.
 I love it because it's written in plain English, and it's really — as mediators — codifying what we've been doing all along."